ChukwuEmekaAjah/beautiful-dom/readme.md

 <h1 align="center">Beautiful-dom</h1>

 Beautiful-dom is a lightweight library that mirrors the capabilities of the HTML DOM API needed for parsing crawled HTML/XML pages.
-It models the methods and properties of HTML nodes that are relevant for extracting data from HTML nodes
+It models the methods and properties of HTML nodes that are relevant for extracting data from HTML nodes.
+It is written in TypeScript and can be used as a CommonJS library

 ## What you get